jordi1988/AddressSeparationLibrary/README.md

 Manipulations are divided into input and output manipulations.
 Manipulation classes can either implement `IInputManipulation` or `IOutputManipulation`.

 #### Input manipulation `IInputManipulation`
-Input manipulation is for editing the *raw input address string* before any proccessing takes place.
+Input manipulation is for editing the *raw input address string* before any processing takes place.
 It is passed to the `AddressSeparationProcessor<T>` either in constructor or by calling `SetInputManipulation()` for single manipulation functions or `SetInputManipulationQueue()` for multiple manipulation functions.

 ```csharp